Our Contract Administration guide will cover:

 • Contract administration and why it’s important

-• Who is responsible for contract administration and how should this be carried out
+• Who is responsible for contract administration, and how it should be carried out

 • The contract administration process